Scary (song)

 "Scary" is a song by English rapper Stormzy.
 It was released as a single independently on 2 September 2016.
 The song peaked at number 169 on the UK Singles Chart.

+Background

+In the lyrics of "Scary", Stormzy disses an unnamed rival.
+The song, like "Shut Up", "One Take Freestyle" and others in his catalogue, is widely perceived to be directed at Cadell, a grime artist and the younger half-brother of Wiley, who had repeatedly called out Stormzy by name on songs from 2015 onwards.
+Cadell responded over the same instrumental on the song "Scarier".

 Music video

 A music video to accompany the release of "Scary" was first released onto YouTube on 25 April 2016.